bag1s3k/AutoBaka/README.md

 Contributions are welcome!
 Open an issue, fork the repository, make improvements, and create a pull request.

 ## Known Issues

-- while running only a main script it shows `DevTools listening on ws://127.0.0.1:xxxxx/devtools/browser/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, and there is 1 dot before this message, I wanna delete it
+- while running script it shows `DevTools listening on ws://127.0.0.1:xxxxx/devtools/browser/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`, and there is 1 dot before this message, I wanna delete it
 - there are for sure a lot of improvements and issues in the repository, but I'm still adding new features, I'm not interested in finding bugs and improvements

 ## Planned